 Q. Is converting LED lights and option ?

-A. Yes but remember the cost is initially higher but in the long run.
-There is less maintenance with regards changing lamps/tubes and LED,s come on instantly and do not fade.
+A. Yes, but remember the cost is initially higher, but in the long run.
+There is less maintenance with regards changing lamps/tubes and LED,s so come on instantly and do not fade.
 The light output is also higher plus you are not having to organise a relamp every couple of years.

-Q. Would it be cost effective to convert to LED
+Q. Is it cost effective to convert to LED

-A. Yes there are two parts to this one is if you have a metered supply then it would be cost effective as you would have less maintenance and save up to 40-50% of electricity cost.
-The other thing to consider the majority of stairs have a un-metered supply that Edinburgh District Council pay via your council tax then just like the maintenance of these lights they may in the future move these costs over to the property owner.
+A. There is two parts to this one is if you have a metered supply then it would be cost effective as you would have less maintenance and save up to 50-60% of electricity cost.
+The other thing to consider the majority of stairs have a un-metered supply that City of Edinburgh Council pay via your council tax then just like the maintenance of these lights they may in the future move these costs over to the property owner.

-Q. Why is Edinburgh District Council converting these lights to LED.
+Q. Why is City of Edinburgh Council converting their properties to LED lighting.

 Q. Can you use any LED light.

-A. Basically no EDC has a specification for the LED replacements and although they are not forthcoming by insisting you use their spec it makes good sense to do so.
+A. CEC has a specification for the LED replacements and although they are not forthcoming by insisting you use their spec as a result it makes good sense to do so.

 How stair lighting works